PlutoLang/plutolang.github.io/docs/Runtime Environment/Global Reference.md

 ---
 Some changes & additions to the environment must be disclosed:
 1. `_PVERSION` is the global to check your current version of Pluto.
 2. `_PSOUP` is a global boolean you can access to check linkage with Soup.
+Always true as of 0.8.0.
 3. `package.path` is modified to also search for `.pluto` files.
 ```pluto
 if _PVERSION == nil then